Brandon Comley: Bolton Wanderers

 On 21 July 2020, Comley joined Bolton Wanderers on a two-year deal.
 His debut came on 5 September in Bolton's first match of the season, a 1–2 home defeat against Bradford in the first round of the EFL Cup.
 He wasn't included in Bolton's squad list for the 21/22 season, meaning he would be unable to play in any league matches.
 On 3 November 2021 the club confirmed that Comley had had his contract terminated by mutual consent.

 Dagenham & Redbridge

 On 5 February 2022, he dropped into non-league when he signed for National League side Dagenham & Redbridge on a deal until the end of the season.

 Walsall

 On 20 June 2022, Comley agreed to join League Two club Walsall on a two-year deal from 1 July 2022.
+He scored his first goal on his debut, scoring Walsall's first goal of the season in a 4–0 win over Hartlepool United.

+In February 2024, he signed a new contract, keeping him with the Saddlers until June 2026.

 International career

+Born in England, Comley was also eligible to represent both Saint Lucia and Montserrat internationally, with his grandfather having been born in Montserrat.
 In March 2015, Comley was called up by the Montserrat national team to represent them in two 2018 FIFA World Cup qualifying first round fixtures against Curaçao.
 He did not appear in either fixture.

 In August 2018, Comley was again called up by Montserrat ahead of their CONCACAF Nations League qualifier against El Salvador on 8 September.
 He played the full 90 minutes as Montserrat fell to a 2–1 defeat to the Central American nation.

+In June 2025, Comley was appointed as captain of Montserrat ahead of a 2026 World Cup qualifier against Belize.